 7. DON’T suppose that one pension plan is the same as another

 A related mistake is not knowing where your pension pot is invested, whether that matches your life-stage and priorities or how to choose the right investment options.
 For example:

 - Is your pension plan age-appropriate?
 If your retirement is still some years ahead, you could potentially afford to take a little more risk.
 Conversely, you may want to dial down the risk as your retirement date looms.

 - Does your plan reflect your goals?
 These could relate to anything from retiring early to investing responsibly.
 Viewed from that perspective, saving into a pension pot starts to look like an opportunity, not a chore.
 It really is worth engaging with it.

 Remember the value of investments can go down as well as up and you may get back less than was paid in.

 We have plenty of guides and tools on our website and app to help you fund your ideal retirement.
-If you’re a Standard Life customer, you can also easily top up your pension payments online or via our app.
+If you’re a Standard Life customer, you can also stop, start or manage your pension payments online or via our app.